babar-raza/package-descriptions/aspose.cloud/activestate/Aspose.Cells Cloud SDK for Perl.md

 SXC, FODS

-## Platform Independence

-Aspose.Cells Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## How to use the SDK

 The complete source code is available in this repository folder.
-You can either directly use it in your project via source code or get Packagist distribution (recommended).
-For more details, please visit our documentation website.
+You can either directly use it in your project via source code or get [Packagist distribution](https://www.cpan.org) (recommended).
+For more details, please visit our [documentation website](https://docs.aspose.cloud/display/cellscloud/Available+SDKs).

 ## Prerequisites

-To use Aspose.Cells Cloud SDK for Perl you need to register an account with [Aspose Cloud](https://www.aspose.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
+To use Aspose.Cells Cloud SDK for Perl you need to register an account with [Aspose Cloud](https://www.aspose.cloud) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.aspose.cloud/#/apps).
 There is free quota available.
 For more details, see [Aspose Cloud Pricing](https://purchase.aspose.cloud/pricing).

 ## Installation & Usage

-## Sample usage
+### Sample usage

 ```perl
 @instance = AsposeCellsCloud::CellsApi.new("appsid","appkey")